 Step 1: Go to your country's US Embassy website and read the instructions for applying for a student visa (F-1).

 Step 2: Pay your visa application fee

-Step 3: Gather all of your documents needed, and then call for your interview appointment.
-They will ask you for the receipt number for the payment of the application fee so have this number ready.
+Step 3: Gather all documents needed, and then schedule an interview appointment.
+You may be asked for the receipt number for the payment of the application fee so have this number ready.

-Step 4: Please study the U.S. Embassy website information carefully and follow all the instructions perfectly.
+Step 4: Please study the U.S. Embassy website information carefully and follow all instructions.